 (1) Nominal Christians Are Religious, but They Are Iniquitous – Matthew 7:21-23 NKJV – “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’

 There is so much we can learn from Matthew 7:21-23.
 The fact that Jesus called these nominal Christians “lawless” or “iniquitous” shows that they lived a life that was deliberately and habitually sinful and contrary to God’s word and God’s principles even though they claimed to be real Christians.
 God wants people who walk the talk.
 God wants Christians who put into practice His teachings and values.
 According to Jesus, not everyone who calls Him “Lord, Lord” is a real, true Christian, but he who obeys His will.
 Are you a religious person or are you a person seeking and obeying the will of God in your life?
 The reason why Jesus dismisses these false believers is because they “practice lawlessness”.
+They loved to practice lawlessness.
+An example is a certain group of the homosexual movement which claims to be Christian whilst practicing or engaging in homosexual activities.
 Their lifestyle, their actions and what they claim to believe were not corresponding; on one hand they called Him “Lord, Lord”, but yet what they practiced habitually in their lives did not show / testify that Jesus was in fact the Lord of their lives.

 (2) Nominal Christians Are Religious, but They Are Disobedient to Christ – Luke 6:46-47 NKJV – “But why do you call Me ‘Lord, Lord,’ and not do the things which I say?”

 God is not just interested in lip service.
 God expects our obedience.
 God expects us to listen to Him and to do what He says.
 When we claim to follow Him but yet live a disobedient lifestyle then we risk becoming false believers or nominal Christians.
+For example, a homosexual person who refuses to repent of such a sinful lifestyle may claim to be a Christian.
+Yet such a lifestyle is not supported by God & the Bible mentions that those who practice this type of sexual lifestyle “will not inherit the kingdom of God” (1 Corinthians 6:9).
 Disobedience arises when we put our own personal interests before the interests of God.
 Disobedience arises when we follow our own principles and discard the values and principles mentioned in God’s word.
 Disobedience arises when we prefer to do things on our own terms and not on God’s terms.
 Isaiah 29:13 says “ Therefore the Lord said: “Inasmuch as these people draw near with their mouths And honor Me with their lips, But have removed their hearts far from Me, And their fear toward Me is taught by the commandment of men”

 (3) Nominal Christians Are Religious, but They Have Deceived Themselves – 2 Timothy 4:3-5 ESV – For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
 As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.

 Nominal Christians do not correctly interpret the scriptures.
-They distort the meaning of various scriptures so that they can justify ungodly and self-serving behaviours.
+They distort the meaning of various scriptures so that they can justify ungodly and self-serving behaviour.
+For example, certain cults like the Jehovah’s Witness do not believe that Jesus is God.
+Neither do they believe in hell or in salvation by grace.
+Yet they call themselves Christians.
 Nominal Christians do not like to be corrected by the truth in God’s word which is why they would try to distort the scriptures.
 They also dislike godly rebuke and instructions.
 A nominal Christian would rather listen to preaching or issues that do not rebuke his/her sinful lifestyle.

 (4) Nominal Christians Are Religious, but They Do Not Abide in Jesus – John 15:5-6 NKJV – “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.
 If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.”